 This isn't a new idea.
 A dance floor of a London nightclub had such under-floor sensors at one time.
 So did a subway station in Tokyo.

-world: Every day, more than 900,000 people pass through the station.
+The Shibuya station was particularly noteworthy because it is one of the busiest stations in the world: Every day, more than 900,000 people pass through the station.
 Special mats were installed at an entrance to the station, and signs and an advertising campaign got the word out that people could vote with their feet for the new method of generating electricity.

 French sidewalks aren't the only pavement being used for such testing, either.
 A similar experiment is going on in Israel, where a half-mile strip of road near Tel Aviv has been outfitted with sensors designed to capture energy created by vehicles overhead.
 That project is expected to operate on a much larger scale, with anticipated energy enough to power 40 houses on a daily basis, according to Innowattech, the company in charge of the project.